This tutorial is part of the Getting started with Watson Studio learning path.

 |301||Creating SPSS Modeler flows in IBM Watson Studio||Tutorial|

 |401||Build models using Jupyter Notebooks in IBM Watson Studio||Tutorial|

-To complete the tutorials in this learning path, you need an IBM Cloud account.
-You can obtain a free trial account, which gives you access to IBM Cloud, IBM Watson Studio, and the IBM Watson Machine Learning Service.
+To complete the tutorials in this learning path, you will need an IBM Cloud account.
+You can get a free trial account, which gives you access to IBM Cloud, IBM Watson Studio, and the IBM Watson Machine Learning Service.

 It should take you approximately 30 minutes to complete this tutorial.